date() is the first function that developers respond to with “Oh, that’s why I would use PHP!”

 echocan be used to print out strings, the value of variables, or the result of functions.

-<p>tag be closed, and that there is a space somewhere between the word “is” and the day of the week, otherwise the text will run together.
+It is important that there is a space somewhere between “is” and the day of the week, otherwise the text will run together.

 date()function works with “switches”: individual letters placed into the function to generate date components.